d1b1/jQuery.AutoFill.js/README.md

 ### Options:

+* `recommender` : Required - name of function that will return a recommended value to the auto fill element.
+* `inputclass`  : Optional - Class name for the input element.
 * `wrapper` : (Optional) Enter a class name for the wrapper div.
 * `onkeydown` : (Optional) Define a custom callback for the input.onkeydown event.
 * `onkeyup` : (Optional) Define a custom callback for the input.onkeyup event.